 Storage

-Store leftovers covered in the refrigerator for 4-5 days.
-Or, freeze for 2-3 months.
-I like to thaw the shepherd’s pie before reheating.
+Store leftovers in an airtight container in the refrigerator for 4-5 days or freeze for 2-3 months.
+I like to thaw the shepherd’s pie before reheating it.
 To reheat leftovers in the oven, preheat to 325 F (160 C), cover with aluminum foil, and heat until the filling and potatoes are warmed through.
-How long it takes will depend on how much you’re warming up.
-Or just use the microwave for small batches.

 - A simple side salad